 Rebecca Makkai – Visiting Writer

-Rebecca Makkai’s most recent novel, The Great Believers was a finalist for the 2018 National Book Award, and we are proud to announce that her wonderful novel has won the Andrew Carnegie Medal for Literary Excellence!
+Rebecca Makkai’s most recent novel, The Great Believers was a finalist for the 2018 National Book Award and the Pulitzer Prize, and we are proud to announce that her wonderful novel has won the Andrew Carnegie Medal for Literary Excellence!

 Makkai is the Chicago-based author of The Hundred-Year House, and The Borrower, as well as the short story collection Music for Wartime.
 Her short fiction won a 2017 Pushcart Prize, and was chosen for The Best American Short Stories for four consecutive years (2008-2011).
 The recipient of a 2014 NEA fellowship, Makkai is on the MFA faculties of Sierra Nevada College and Northwestern University, and she is the Artistic Director of StoryStudio Chicago.